Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

    ![](../fig/1_episode/files-app-edit-jms.png){:width="80%"}

    5. A new browser window will appear with a simple editor inside.
-Help for using the OnDemand Files app is [available.](https://ubccr.freshdesk.com/support/solutions/articles/13000071814-how-to-use-file-app-in-ondemand)

    Add the following two lines to your .bashrc file: